-If you’re a Kapha dosha type, you might be wondering what foods you should eat to keep your energies balanced.
+If you’re a Kapha dosha type or are experiencing a Kapha imbalance, you might be wondering what foods you should eat to keep your energies balanced.
 Use the guidelines below to learn the specific Kapha dosha foods you should emphasize and limit in your diet.

 Kapha Foods List

 In general, a Kapha diet contains foods that have warming, dry and light qualities and bitter, pungent and astringent tastes.
 The types of foods that should be limited are cooling, moist, and heavy and have sweet, sour and salty tastes.
 Below are lists of the best Kapha foods by food group: